JohnCoates/Aerial/Readme.md

 ## Troubleshooting

+- Brightness control does not control external displays: Aerial uses the brightness API from macOS to change your screens brightness.
+Depending on your external screens (brand, the way they are connected, etc), macOS may not be able to control their brightness.
+Please check first if you can control your external screens brightness using the brightness keys from your keyboard.
+If you can't, Aerial won't be able to control their brightness either.
+If you can control their brightness through those keybord keys but see an issue with Aerial, please open an issue.
 - Not seeing extended descriptions: Make sure you have version 1.4.2 or above.
 - Black screen: If you are behind a firewall (Like Little Snitch or Hands Off!) try creating exceptions for Aerial to allow it access to Apple's servers.
 Be sure the applications `ScreenSaverEngine.app` and `System Preferences.app` are not being blocked access to *.phobos.apple.com, *.phobos.apple.com.edgesuite.net and sylvan.apple.com.
 If that isn't an option, please look at the Offline mode section.
 - "You cannot use the Aerial screen saver with this version of macOS." error: Select Aerial, close System Preferences with Aerial still selected, re-open System Preferences and Aerial should now work.
 This is a known bug with Swift screensavers in macOS/OS X reported to Apple as [rdar://25569037](http://www.openradar.me/25569037).